-Sub-basin 1 is 29.06 acres with a basin impervious value of 10% and consists of the unnamed drainageway as well as future single-family residential lots.
+Sub-basin 1 is 19.97 acres with a basin impervious value of 10% and consists of the unnamed drainageway as well as future single-family residential lots.
 The runoff developed within this sub-basin drains directly to the unnamed drainageway.
-Developed runoff during the 5-year and 100-year storm events will be 9.03 and 39.34 cfs respectively.
+Developed runoff during the 5-year and 100-year storm events will be 6.21 and 27.04 cfs respectively.
 Stormwater runoff within Sub-Basin 1 will continue to generally follow its historical path.
+The total 100-year storm event direct runoff value (5-year values are unknown for T3-02 and T4), inclusive of the upstream Sub-Basins 2 - 8, EX3, T3-02 and T4 is 1,100.96 cfs.

 Sub-basin 2 is 1.78 acres with a basin impervious value of 17% and consists primarily of a portion of a gravel driveway and driveway drainage ditch.
+Sub-Basin 2 also includes a small portion of the proposed public road.
 The runoff developed within this sub-basin will be collected within a proposed driveway ditch before flowing into the unnamed drainageway.
+Developed runoff during the 5-year and 100-year storm events will be 0.87 and 3.24 cfs respectively.
+Stormwater runoff within Sub-Basin 2 will continue to generally follow its historical path.
+Total 5-year and 100-year storm event direct runoff values, inclusive of the upstream Sub-Basin 3, are 1.73 and 5.72 cfs respectively.